DUI/DWAI Lawyer in Colorado Springs

 However, unlike DUI, there is no per se limit for blood alcohol content over which you are automatically guilty.
 But there is a presumption in Colorado that you are impaired if your blood alcohol content is over .05 but less than 08.
 See C.R.S.
 42-4-1301(6)(a)(II).
 Regardless, however, a BAC anywhere below .08 can be a helpful fact for negotiation, and in some instances may be possible to plead your case to a non-alcohol charge.

-DUI & DWAI Consequences
+DUI & DWAI Consequences in Colorado

-A DUI can carry a penalty of up to a year in jail and another year of jail suspended, in addition to an additional year on probation, and/or up to $1,500 in fines, between 24 and 120 hours of community service, and required alcohol classes and therapy.
+A DUI is an unclassified misdemeanor and can carry a penalty of up to a year in jail and another year of jail suspended, in addition to an additional year on probation, and/or up to $1,500 in fines, between 24 and 120 hours of community service, and required alcohol classes and therapy.
 In fact, even someone with a first DUI must do a minimum of 10 days in jail if their BAC was above a .20.
 In addition, a DUI conviction results in 12 points against your driver’s license, resulting in a suspension of your driving privileges.

 DWAI potential penalties are largely similar but can carry only up to 180 days in jail and 8 points against your license.

-Contact a DUI Attorney in Colorado Springs Today
+Contact a Colorado Springs DUI Lawyer Today

 Regardless of whether you are charged with a DUI or DWAI, an alcohol-related driving charge can have serious consequences.
 You should consult with an attorney experienced in defending DUI and DWAI charges immediately in order to help reduce the impact on your life, your finances, and your future.